Jake High

-Jake C. High was an American football player and coach.
+Jake C. High was an American college football player and coach.
 He played football at the fullback position for Brown University.
 He was the head football coach at Wesleyan University in 1912 and has the distinction of having the highest career winning percentage (.778) in the 127-year history of the Wesleyan Cardinals football program.
-He was also the head football coach at New York University in 1913 and holds the distinction of having the lowest career winning percentage (.000) in the history of the NYU Violets football program.
+He was also the head football coach at New York University (NYU) in 1913 and holds the distinction of having the lowest career winning percentage (.000) in the history of the NYU Violets football program.

 Football player at Brown

 High played college football at Brown University from 1908 to 1910 at the fullback position.
 He played on the 1910 Brown team that defeated football powerhouse Yale, 21–0, and stopped Jim Thorpe's Carlisle Indians, 15–6.
 The 1910 victory over Yale, with High and College Football Hall of Fame inductee Earl Sprackling in the backfield, was the first ever for the Brown football program.

 High had the reputation for always running with his mouth wide open.
 In his 1916 book about college football, former Princeton All-American Big Bill Edwards recounted an incident in which an opposing player made a high tackle and was "unfortunate enough to stick his finger in High's mouth."
 The opposing player "let out a yell" as High came down on the finger and asked, "What are you biting my finger for?"
 High replied, "What are you sticking it in my mouth for?"

 High graduated from Brown in 1911.
 In 2003, as part of the 125 anniversary of Brown Bears football, High was named to Brown's All-Decade team for the decade from 1910 to 1919.